Bettina WitteVeen: Early life and education

 WitteVeen was born Bettina Sophie Beythan in Mannheim, Germany, on Jan.
 12, 1958.
 She grew up with parents who lived through the bombings of Mannheim by Allied forces during World War II and relayed those traumatic experiences to her.

 Their recollections of the tragedy of war shaped both her and her art.
 She left Europe after graduating from high school and traveled to what she considered her "dream destination": the United States with its music and its freedom movements.
 "I was totally impressed by Martin Luther King," she said.
 "I was fascinated by the North American Indians.
 New York struck me as the pinnacle of the world.
 But I just had this feeling, the spirit that emanated from America at the time, this feeling of liberality and freedom, being able to be yourself."

-WitteVeen completed her Bachelor of Arts degree in American studies and history at Wellesley College in Massachusetts in 1980 and studied law at the Ludwig Maximilian University in Munich, Germany.
+WitteVeen completed her Bachelor of Arts degree in American studies and history at Wellesley College in Massachusetts in 1980 and studied law at LMU Munich in Munich, Germany.
 She worked as a banker at a financial company before turning to art.
 She is a self-taught artist and photographer.